Mixing Things Up

 It’s no secret that Sony has shifted their focus away from the Vita, but that hasn’t stopped developers from coming through for their fanbases.
 Most JRPG fans in the West are pretty used to importing their favorite titles without much hope for a localization.
 Thankfully for Atelier fans, this is not the case for Shallie Plus.
 The amount of extra content and inclusion of DLC is reason enough to pick this up for sheer value alone.
 It might have some noticeable technical hiccups, but it’s in a state that’s worth picking up if you can overlook those shortfalls.

 ~ Final Score: 7/10 ~

-Review copy provided by Koei Tecmo.
+Review copy provided by Koei Tecmo for Vita.
 Screenshots both taken by reviewer and provided by Koei Tecmo.